HelpGiveThanks/HGTconfiguration/README.md

 Think of these images as icons, not logos.
 They do not have to be unique, just distinctive from the icons of other websites that your users frequent.

 I would recommend something very simple as these icons need to be identifiable when very, very small.
 They also need to visible against a dark blue background and a white background.
+You could use just one icon, or a light and dark version of the same icon.

 1. If you downloaded an icon
-   1. Duplicate it twice you that you have three copies of it and then name the copies
+   1. Duplicate it twice you that you have three copies of it and then name the copies:
-         1. favicon.png
+         1. favicon.png (dark version)
-         2. header.png
+         2. header.png (light version)
-         3. Header icon.png
+         3. Header icon.png (dark version)
-1. If you got ambitious and modified or created your website's icon, make sure you save three copies:
+1. If you get ambitious and modified or created your website's icon, make sure you save three copies:
      1. 24px x 24px dark or solid black icon named favicon.png
      1. 50px x 50px light or solid white icon named header.png
      1. 100px x 100px light or grey (hex #666666 or RGB	102	102	102) icon named Header icon.png

   Once you have your three icon files stored on your computer ...
-1. Click into your browsers cPanel File Manager /pm/ folder by clicking the 'Up One Level' button twice, and then double clicking on your TGB folder = pm.
+1. Click into your browsers cPanel File Manager pm folder by clicking the 'Up One Level' button twice, and then double clicking on your TGB folder = pm.

      I'll refer to this main Bug Genie folder from now on with three dots '...' in case you named it something different.
 1. Next, click into your .../thebuggenie/ folder.